-The world’s first ever robotic plant went on display in the gardens of Chatsworth House, just outside Sheffield, this Bank Holiday weekend.
+RoboPlant, the world’s first robotic plant, went on display in the gardens of Chatsworth House.

 The team spent the weekend introducing RoboPlant to visitors, and discussing the importance of harnessing the sun’s energy to create a sustainable future.